w3f/polkadot-wiki/docs/general/ecosystem-funds.md

 slug: ../ecosystem-funds
 ---

-The Polkadot has Ecosystem Development Funds aiming to support the development of rollups and applications aiming to use the Polkadot Tech Stack.
+The Polkadot has Ecosystem Development Funds aiming to support the development of parachains and applications aiming to use the Polkadot Tech Stack.

 The main funds include: